rmjarvis/TreeCorr/docs/patches.rst

 For this usage, the `process <Corr2.process>` functions take an optional ``comm`` parameter.
 When running in an MPI job, you can pass in ``comm=MPI.COMM_WORLD``, and TreeCorr will divide up the work among however many nodes you are using.
-The results will be sent back the the rank 0 node and combined to produce the complete answer:
+The results will be sent back to the rank 0 node and combined to produce the complete answer:

 .. code-block:: python